We’re living through particularly stressful times right now.

 Aside from physical activity, Dr. Puterman also mentioned mindfulness, the concept of focusing on things in the present moment, as an effective way to combat stress.
 He said rumination and worry—dwelling on stressful events, both past and future—can lead to more stress and getting caught in toxic thought patterns.
 At the end of the day, overthinking too much keeps our systems activated at unhealthy levels.

-Mindfulness can help this.
+This is where mindfulness can help.
 Though it can be difficult to learn how to calm your mind, practicing mindfulness everyday can help you feel calmer.
 That’s because you’re creating new synapses and neurons that can change how you feel in a moment or in a day—pretty cool.

 Dr. Puterman recommends Mindfulness for Beginners by Jon Kabat-Zinn as a place to start.